d3x41/documentation-dev/md/start/menu.md

 ### Tools for administrators

-This category is split into two categories, network tools and system tools.
+This category is divided into three: network, system and DevOps/cloud tools.
-Network tools are divided into several categories such as DNS (DNS diagnostic tools), PCAP (frame capture tools), SSL (TLS certificate analysis) and many others.
-The tools present in the network tools section are mainly diagnostic and troubleshooting tools on almost all layers of the OSI model.
-Some security tools such as Nmap or Wireshark are integrated, even if they are used a lot in offensive security, they can also be major assets when securing an IS.
+Network tools are divided into several categories such as PCAP (frame capture tools), GNS3, Port Console, VPN and many others.
+The tools in the network tools section are mainly diagnostic and troubleshooting tools mainly on layers 1 to 4 of the OSI model.
+Some security tools like Nmap or Wireshark are integrated, even if they are used a lot in offensive security, they can also be major assets to secure an IS.
-The system tools are mainly remote administration, backup and virtualization (level 2), containerization, automation tools.
-It is therefore a category purely focused on the administration of Windows and Linux systems.
-Tools like Ansible, Docker, parallel-ssh, rsync, zsync to name a few are classified into this category and subcategories.
+The system tools are mainly remote administration, backup and virtualization tools (type 2 hypervisors), DNS (DNS diagnostic tools), SSL/TLS (TLS certificate analysis) and many others.
+This category is therefore purely focused on the administration of Windows and Linux systems.
+Tools like parallel-ssh, rsync, zsync, ab, xca to name a few are classified in this category and its subcategories.
+Cloud and DevOps tools are a collection of tools for cloud engineers such as trivy, terraform, k6, k9s and others!

 ### Tools for technicians